aws-samples/retail-demo-store/src/run-tests/README.md

 ## List of environment variables used in the integration tests

 You can find the list in `<root_project_folder>/.env.template`.
-All of them have default values and cna work out of the box.
+All of them have default values and should work out of the box.

 The important variables are the `<SERVICE>_API_URL`.
-They are used to redict the tests to run against different URLs.
+They are used to redirect the tests to run against different URLs.

 ## Targets